balashova12/React-Router/README.md

-# React + Vite
+# React Router Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a React application built with JavaScript and React Router for client-side routing.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+It was created as a practice project to understand nested routing, loaders, actions, and error handling in React Router.

+## Features

+- Nested routes with dynamic parameters (e.g., contacts/:contactId)
+- Loaders for fetching data before rendering components
+- Actions for handling form submissions and updates
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Error handling for routes
-# React-Router
+- Supports editing and deleting contact data through routes